Chun Mee Precious Eyebrow Tea

 Adding to Cart Added to Cart

-The leaves are pan-fried shortly after harvesting in order to stop the oxidisation and preserve the colour of the long leaves.
+The leaves are pan-fried shortly after harvesting to stop oxidisation and preserve their colour, before being vigorous rolled into a lightly-curved shape said to resemble the classic Chinese ladies eyebrow.

 Green Tea